Earl of Derby: The Stanley creation

 His younger brother and successor, Frederick Arthur Stanley, 16th Earl of Derby, was a Conservative politician and held office as Secretary of State for War, as Colonial Secretary and as President of the Board of Trade.
 In 1886, seven years before succeeding his brother, he was raised to the peerage in his own right as Baron Stanley of Preston, in the County Palatine of Lancaster.
-He was also Governor-General of Canada between 1888 and 1893.
-In 1892, he purchased and donated the Stanley Cup, to be awarded to the "championship hockey club of the Dominion of Canada" each year.
+He was also Governor General of Canada between 1888 and 1893.
+In 1892, he purchased and donated the Stanley Cup, to be awarded to the "championship hockey club of the Dominion of Canada" each year; it eventually became the trophy for the championship of the National Hockey League.
 Lord Derby was married to Lady Constance Villiers, daughter of George William Villiers, 4th Earl of Clarendon.

 He was succeeded by his son Edward, the seventeenth Earl.
 Like many of his ancestors he was a politician and notably served as Secretary of State for War.
 He was also Ambassador to France, and during this time followed his father's lead by donating the Lord Derby Cup, given each year to the winners of the French rugby league knockout competition.
-Lord Derby married Alice Montagu daughter of William Drogo Montagu, 7th Duke of Manchester.
+Lord Derby married Alice Montagu daughter of William Montagu, 7th Duke of Manchester.
 A pair of Memorial Gates were erected in 1958 on Knowsley Lane on the Knowsley Estate in his memory.
 His two sons, Edward Stanley, Lord Stanley, and the Hon.
 Oliver Stanley both became Conservative politicians and served together in the same cabinet in 1938.
-Lord Derby outlived his eldest son and was succeeded by his grandson Edward, the eldest son of Lord Stanley, who became the 18th Earl.
+Lord Derby outlived his eldest son and was succeeded by his grandson John, the eldest son of Lord Stanley, who became the 18th Earl.
 He was Lord Lieutenant of Lancashire and also established Knowsley Safari Park in 1971.
-He married Isabel Miles-Lade, but died childless.
+He married Isabel Miles-Lade but died childless.
 As of 2017 the titles are held by his nephew Edward Richard William Stanley, 19th Earl of Derby.
 He is the son of Hugh Henry Montagu Stanley, younger brother of the 18th Earl.

-The Stanley Baronetcy, of Bickerstaffe in the County Palatine of Lancaster, was created in the Baronetage of England in 1627 for Edward Stanley.
+The Stanley baronetcy, of Bickerstaffe in the County Palatine of Lancaster, was created in the Baronetage of England in 1627 for Edward Stanley.
 He was the great-grandson of the Hon.
 Sir James Stanley, of Cross Hall, Lathom, younger brother of the second Earl of Derby.
 This branch of the family is known as the "Stanleys of Bickerstaffe".
 Sir Edward Stanley's great-grandson, the fourth Baronet, represented Preston in Parliament.
 His son, the aforementioned fifth Baronet, succeeded as eleventh Earl of Derby in 1736.
 For further history of the baronetcy, see above.

 James Stanley, son of the first Earl, became Bishop of Ely in 1506.
 He sent a small army into the Battle of Flodden, commanded by his alleged son Sir John Stanley who later entered the monastery of Westminster Abbey.

 Edward Stanley, a descendant of Peter Stanley, younger son of the second Baronet, sat as Member of Parliament for Somerset West and Bridgwater.